NicholasCorrado/Shuttle-Launch/README.md

 # Shuttle-Launch

-This is a fun project where try to launch a space shuttle into
+**The Question:** Let's say we know the basic information about one of the United States' glorious space shuttles.
+Is it possible for us to develop a launch maneuver that would get the shuttle into orbit, using fairly accurate kinematic models?

 ## File descriptions

+@todo

-## Important assumptions
+## Basic assumptions/definitions

 * We set the origin as the center of earth.
 * We approximate the earth as a sphere (the telltale sign of a true physicist).